udplabs/zartan/docs/README.md

 * You can also leverage services like Heroku and AWS Elastic Beanstalk to run Zartan as well.

 ℹ️  Mac users: If you've never run a Python app locally before, your machine is in an unknown state when it comes to Python development.
 It is a known issue for Python dependencies to have moved, become unlinked or deleted during MacOS upgrades (e.g. an upgrade to Catalina).
 If you have issues during any of the install steps (below) or when running Zartan locally, try reinstalling Python:
 ```bash
 brew reinstall python
 ```

+---

-### Install
+## Install
 To run Zartan locally, run these steps:
 1. Git [`clone`](https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository) this repo:

-    e.g.
     ```bash
+    # e.g. using https
     git clone https://github.com/udplabs/zartan.git
     ```
-2. `cd` into the `zartan` folder from the cloning process above
+2. After cloning, `cd` into the `zartan` folder
 3. Use [`venv`](https://docs.python.org/3/tutorial/venv.html) to setup a contained environment to run the zartan app without impacting your entire Python environment.

-    In the `/zartan` folder you `cd`'d into:
     ```
     python3 -m venv venv
     ```
-    * or just `python -m venv venv` if you only have python 3.x installed on your system.
+    Or,  just `python -m venv venv` if you only have python 3.x installed on your system.
 Python allows multiple versions to be installed; For Mac users, most likely you'll have both python 2.7 on your local instance along with python 3.x.
 4. Activate the `venv` environment: <a name="venv-activate"></a>
-    * Mac/Linux
+    * On Mac/Linux
     ```bash
     source venv/bin/activate
     ```
-    * Windows:
+    * On Windows:
     ```
     venv\Scripts\activate.bat
     ```